by The JADE

 Another instance of translations damaging business images would be when Mercedes first entered the Chinese market in 2009.
 Their first Chinese translation for “Mercedes-Benz” was “奔死”; which translated to “rushing to death” in Chinese.
 This conjured images of fatal journeys with the brand, which may have caused the business to lose potential customers as they associated the brand with danger.
 The brand name was later improved to what we know today as “奔驰”.

 To best avoid such complications, human translations would be the most viable option.
-With adequate time and resources, human translations almost always produce better results than machine translations.
-One downside of human translation, however, is that it requires expertise from the translator, as well as patience from the clients; both of which make a huge difference in a campaign’s success.
-It is also important that the translator is an expert in the subject matter that they are translating.
-Due to budget constraints, having a bilingual employee of the company do the translation job might seem like a tempting option.
-However, the ability to speak a second language does not warrant a high level of linguistic expertise in both the original and the target language of translation.
+With adequate time and resources, human translations almost always produce better and more vivid results than machine translations.
+One condition of excellent human translation, however, is that it requires expertise from the translator, as well as patience from the clients; both of which make a huge difference in a campaign’s success.